 Transparent essential oil retailers will stand behind the quality of their product by making this documentation readily available.
 If you can’t find these documents on the essential oil product page, you should be able to request them from the retailer.
 Mountain Rose Herbs, a trusted retailer of essential oils, will email any product documents you request, for example.

 Other important guidelines:

-- Purchase from known retailers.
-Avoid buying essential oils from unknown sources, especially when the company doesn’t offer a certificate of analysis or any safety data information.
+- Purchase from known retailers: Avoid buying essential oils from unknown sources, especially when the company doesn’t offer a COA or any safety data information.

 Since different plants may cost more to grow, harvest, or extract, essential oils vary widely in price.
-Between reputable brands, the price for a specific oil usually won’t vary too much, unless one brand offers a particularly high quality of oil.
+The price for a specific oil usually won’t vary too much between reputable brands, unless one brand offers a particularly high quality of oil.
 Essential oils made from higher grades of lavender, for example, may cost a little more than standard lavender essential oil.

 Let’s say you’re shopping around for bergamot essential oil.
 The price for a 5-mL bottle may vary by a few dollars among several reputable retailers, but it’ll probably stay within the same general price range.

-If you find a very low price, proceed with caution and look for a certificate of analysis to make sure the oil is pure.
+If you find a very low price, proceed with caution and look for a COA to make sure the oil is pure.
 You might save a bit of money, but cheaper essential oils may come diluted with unnecessary ingredients.
 Some of these components might even make them less effective.

 You can purchase essential oils in different amounts, depending on your needs.

 Some retailers offer small bottles of certain oils at a lower price, often just a few dollars.
 This gives you the option to try the scent and determine whether it works for you before you commit to a larger purchase.